 I wrote!
 Reader NotesGo to section

-Remains of the most complete fossil deer in Argentina, where it lived 126,000 to 8,500 years ago, were found near the Buenos Aires city of San Pedro, reported the Science, Technology and Society Agency (CTyS) of the National University of La Matanza (Unlam).
+Remains of the most complete fossil deer in Argentina, where it lived 126,000 to 8,500 years ago, were found near the Buenos Aires city of San Pedro, reported the Science, Technology and Society agency (CTyS) of the National University of La Matanza (Unlam).

-Gasparini pointed out that these specimens could reach an estimated weight comparable to the living species of the red deer, up to 200 kilos.
+Gasparini pointed out that these specimens could reach an estimated weight comparable to the living species of red deer, up to 200 kilos.

-“ It's amazing to see how his spine and neck stayed articulated in 'living position',” Aguilar said, adding: “Undoubtedly, this little animal comes to tell us details of a moment in our prehistory where the atmosphere he inhabited was quite different. to the current one”.
+“ It's amazing to see how his spine and neck remained articulated in 'life position',” Aguilar said, adding: “Without a doubt, this little animal comes to tell us details of a moment in our prehistory where the atmosphere he inhabited was quite different to the current”.

 Publication Date: 14/01/2019

 A plant that has its symbolism and tradition in Argentine customs.
 Above all, it has prominence in a...

 We make you the top 5 of the most controversial and scary cases in Argentina.
 Some of them even have...

 Learn how this chef from San Lorenzo came to cook nothing less than Richard Gere.

 Today Patrizia brings you a 20 minute practice for all levels.
 For when we feel tired or also to elo...